-Vanderbilt is an Equal Opportunity Employer; therefore, all employment and hiring practices, including those for filling faculty positions, must be in accordance with relevant federal statutes and in accordance with the Affirmative Action Plan of Vanderbilt University (see Part III, Chapter 2, Section E of the Faculty Manual).
+Vanderbilt is an Equal Opportunity Employer; therefore, all employment and hiring practices, including those for filling faculty positions, must be in accordance with relevant federal and state statutes and regulations and in accordance with the Affirmative Action Plan of Vanderbilt University (see Part III, Chapter 2, Section E of the Faculty Manual).
 Deans of the schools and the Equal Opportunity, Affirmative Action, and Disability Services Department have detailed information regarding these requirements.

 Authorization of Academic Positions

 Before a formal search to fill a faculty position may begin, authorization in writing must be obtained from the Provost and the Dean of the relevant school, except in the Clinical Departments of the School of Medicine where department chairs have standing authorization subject to the availability of funds and space.
 A position is not assumed to be authorized in a given department simply because a faculty member from that department has left the University.
 Authorizations for faculty positions are terminated (1) when vacated by retirement, resignation, or other reason; and (2) when not filled within the year in which they are budgeted.
 Positions may be carried over to a new budget year on specific authorization.
 All position authorizations, including renewals, must be determined in light of school-wide and University-wide priorities.
 Faculty appointments in the University are made to a school and, where appropriate, to a department.